ual-cci/MSc-Coding-2/Week-8.md

 ## Limitations of Arduino-type platforms
 Arduino is a certain type of embedded device platform that is often not very fast or capable.
 It's fine for simple computations.
 But:
-- It often uses quite a simple CPU - e.g. ARM cortex-M:
+- They often use quite a simple CPU - e.g. ARM cortex-M:
-- It has very limited memory (required for doing computation!)
+- They have very limited memory (required for doing computation!)
-- It is slow - usually between 16 and 42Mhz.
+- They are slow - usually between 16 and 42Mhz.

 ## ARM architectures for embedded devices
 - Many embedded devices use ARM cortex M class devices
 - You can find a list of these devices here:
 - https://en.wikipedia.org/wiki/ARM_Cortex-M
 - These devices are great for some forms of hardware prototyping
-- But generally, they lack the speed of conventional mobile platforms
+- But very often, they lack the speed of conventional mobile platforms (although they are still used as part of these types of platforms e.g. for additional processes)
 - They are not that great for contemporary robotics for example.

 ## So what does your phone run on?